NEARBuilders/bos-workspace/README.md

 # bos-workspace

-🚧 **Warning: This library has undergone a major refactor.** 🚧
+🚧 **Warning: This library has recently undergone a major refactor.** 🚧

-**Read the [migration guide](./MIGRATION_GUIDE.md), or the legacy documentation for v0.0.1-alpha.6 can be found [here](https://github.com/NEARBuilders/bos-workspace/tree/version/0.0.1-alpha.6).**
+**If this is not your first time using bos-workspace, read the [migration guide](./MIGRATION_GUIDE.md).
+The legacy documentation for v0.0.1-alpha.6 can be found [here](https://github.com/NEARBuilders/bos-workspace/tree/version/0.0.1-alpha.6).**

 </center>

 `bos-workspace` is a comprehensive toolset designed to simplify the development and deployment of [NEAR components](https://docs.near.org/bos/tutorial/quickstart) and applications.
-With support for hot reload, TypeScript, and multiple app management, it caters to developers looking for an efficient and scalable development environment.
+With support for hot reload, TypeScript, and multiple app management, it caters to developers looking for an efficient and scalable developer environment.

 ## Quickstart

-### Installation

-You can install `bos-workspace` globally on your machine or within your existing project workspace using npm (or other package manager):
+To begin, either start fresh with [this template repository](https://github.com/nearbuilders/quickstart) or install `bos-workspace` within an existing project:

 ```cmd
 npm install bos-workspace
 ```

-### Usage

-To start, you may clone an existing project via:
+Then, you can clone widgets from an existing [account](https://near.social/mob.near/widget/Everyone) via:

 ```bash
 bos-workspace clone [accountId]
 ```

-or build your workspace from scratch.
+Or ensure the proper workspace [structure and usage](#usage).

+### Usage

-`bos-workspace` supports both multi and single app development because of this core concept:
+`bos-workspace` supports both multi and single app development because of `Apps` and `Workspaces`:

-* **Apps**: which belong to an Account, described by a `bos.config.json`.
+* **App**: which belong to an Account, described by a `bos.config.json`.
 A structure may look like this:

 ```txt
 app.near/